kate-bishop/comments-feed-api/README.md

 # Kate Bishop's Comments Feed API

+:sparkles: **See UI Repository [comments-feed](https://github.com/kate-bishop/comments-feed) for instructions on how to run the full app.**

-I made a few updates to this repository to resolve some errors on my machine:
+I made a few updates to the provided front-end-cyoa repository that are needed to run this app locally.
+Please use this repository as the API server.
+Those changes include:

-1. Updated sqlite3 version to "^5.0.3"
-2. In `./server/index`, configured cors to accept calls from localhost:3000
+1. CORS package added configured to accept calls from localhost:3000 (see the configuration change [here](https://github.com/kate-bishop/comments-feed-api/blob/main/server/index.js#L10))
+2. Package version for sqlite3 updated to "^5.0.3"
+   - Depending on the version installed on your machine, you may need to downgrade this package back to "^4.0.7"

 To start the server, run